-Garik Shmois: OK.
-And then -- I guess this is a follow-up on the Texas market.
-Do you anticipate any, you know, sort of HSR risk -- any sort of meaningful asset divestments as a result of combining aggregator and ready-mix forces?
+: Okay.
+And then I guess just as a follow-up on the Texas market, do you anticipate any sort of HSR [Hart-Scott-Rodino] risk, any sort of meaningful asset divestments as a result of combining aggregate and ready-mix forces?

-Ward Nye: What -- we obviously look at the issue very, very carefully.
+: You know what, we obviously look at that issue very, very carefully.
 We understand the market well.
 We understand the HSR process well.
 If we thought there was a serious issue there, we wouldn't be doing what we're doing here this morning.

-Garik Shmois: OK.
+: Okay.
 Is it fair to assume that there may be some assets, though, that would have to be divested?

-Ward Nye: You know what it is, we look at it -- we just don't see any material HSR issues and we feel very confident, Garik.
+: You know what, as we look at it, we just don't see any material HSR issues, and we feel very confident, Garik.

-Garik Shmois: OK.
-And I guess just my last question is -- just wondering if you could apply a little bit color on the comments around year one accretion for 2014 and also in year one.
-Is this primarily coming from the anticipated debt refi and the synergy savings associated with that?
-You know, I know that you're going to have some cost synergies, as well.

-You know, is that mainly, you know, where the accretion's going to be coming from, or are you anticipating revenue synergies off the bat coming through, as well?
+: Okay.
+And I guess just my last question is just wondering if you could provide a little bit more color on the comments around year-one accretion for 2014, and also, in year-one, is this primarily coming from the anticipated debt refi and the interest expense savings associated with that?
+I know that you're going to have some cost synergies as well.
+Is that mainly where the accretion is going to be coming from, or are you anticipating revenue synergies off the bat coming through as well?

-Anne Lloyd: So, you have -- as we indicated, we have run rate synergies about 28 million through the end of 2014.
-We do expect the refi will drive a substantial portion of that -- of the savings on top of the synergies.
-And that is -- also -- it excludes the one-time costs, as you would imagine.
+: So you'll have - as we indicated, we'll have run-rate synergies of about \$28 million through the end of 2014.
+We do expect the refi will drive a substantial portion of the savings on top of the synergies.
+And that is - also it excludes the one-time costs, as you would imagine.

-Garik Shmois: Right, OK.
-So, it's really coming from refi -- you know, if I had to rank order it would be fair to assume refi first and then cost synergy second?
+: Right.
+Okay, so it's really coming from refi - if I had to rank-order it, would be fair to assume refi first and then cost synergies second?

-Anne Lloyd: That's correct.
+: That's correct.

-Garik Shmois: OK, great.
+: Okay, treat.
 Thank you.

-Ward Nye: Thanks, Garik.
+: Thanks, Garik.